Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ## Contents

-This document proposes a procedure to provision the resources required for running Contoso Federated Learning experiments.
+This document proposes a procedure to provision the resources required for Contoso to be running Federated Learning experiments.
+(Contoso is just a fictional organization.)

 The resources can then be used to explore Federated Learning in Azure ML, for instance by running the [example experiment](../fl_arc_k8s/README.md).